Rachel’s Network Catalyst Award

-Maria is community development manager of the Community Engagement and Planning team at Self-Help Enterprises and an appointee to the California Water Commission.
+Maria is Central Valley deputy regional director of external affairs for the Office of Governor Newsom and an appointee to the California Water Commission.
 In 2012, Maria led the campaign to pass California’s historic Human Right to Water Bill and is known around the state as an advocate for effective water management.

 “Maria’s work has given voice to the voiceless, particularly members of rural, largely Spanish-speaking farmworker communities in California.
 It is a testament to her tireless efforts over the last decade that policymakers in California now expect to hear from (and frequently even make space for the voices of) representatives from these communities.”